wajahat-alikhan/wajahat-alikhan.github.io/README.md

-# Publications
+## Publications
 * [Multimodal Learning for Autoencoders](https://dl.acm.org/doi/10.1145/3681756.3697974) - ACM SIGGRAPH Asia 2024 (Poster)

+> If I have seen further, it is by standing on the shoulders of giants. -Isaac Newton

-# Projects
+## Projects
-* Leading a collaborative project with Kyung Hee University Hospital at Gangdong for MRI to PET cross modal synthesis task.
+* Leading a collaborative project with Kyung Hee University Hospital at Gangdong for MRI to PET cross modal synthesis.

-# Conferences
+## Conferences
 * Attended [ICMRI 2024](https://www.linkedin.com/posts/wajahat-alikhan_attendance-certificate-icmri-2024-activity-7261981808290914305-cKNh?utm_source=share&utm_medium=member_desktop) in Seoul, South Korea.
 * Attended and presented in [SIGGRAPH Asia 2024](https://www.linkedin.com/feed/update/urn:li:activity:7279899545914810368/) in Tokyo, Japan.